How do I resolve the error message "OOM command not allowed" for an ElastiCache for Redis cluster node?

-An OOM error occurs when an ElastiCache Redis cluster can't free any additional memory.
+An OOM error occurs when an ElastiCache for Redis cluster can't free any additional memory.

 - Set a TTL value for keys on your node.